 Some of our sites are doing fine and keeping busy with calls because the volunteer advisors were already working at home and using their own laptops and phones to respond to clients.
 But in some places, our volunteer advisors, along with the people they serve, cannot work at home due to lack of adequate WiFi or strong cell coverage/service, or lack of updated computers, or laptops.
 Other volunteers are not interested in working from home via the phone as they want their volunteer work to provide an opportunity to socialize in-person with others.

 Thank you to the Washington state SHIBA team for all the work they’re doing.
-We encourage you to use the insights Judith shared in your work to support older adults.
-For more information on managing the COVID-19 outbreak, visit our growing resource hub at ncoa.org/covid-19.
+We encourage you to use the insights Judith shared in her work to support older adults.
+For more information on managing the COVID-19 outbreak, visit our growing resource hub at agewellamerica.org/covid-19.